We occasionally recommend products we love and might be paid a share of the sale.

 Factors That Will Determine Your Pace Of Play

-Every round of golf you play could be shorter or longer than two and a half hours, depending on a number of key factors.
+Every round of golf you play could be shorter or longer depending on a number of key factors.
 Here are some of the most common factors that will influence the time it takes you to finish 9-holes.

 Golfer’s Skill Level